 cardinality: The number of values allowed to an attribute or association in a single class.

 Cardinality in general is stated as a range with a minimum and maximum.
-For example, an optional attribute that may be multi-valued will have a cardinality of "0..\".
+For example, an optional attribute that may be multi-valued will have a cardinality of "0..".
 A cardinality where the minimum and maximum are the same is often shown as the single value; for example, an attribute required to have exactly one value will have a cardinality of "1".
 When a value is required, the minimum cardinality is at least 1.
-At least one value is always required in PDS4.